dotkernel/dot-auth-social/README.md

 ];
 ```

-## Note : Don't forger to put your credentials in the array
+> Don't forget to put your credentials in the array.

 ## Usage